Do you ever feel guilty for wanting more?

 Real gratitude is about appreciating what you have, not settling for what you don’t want.

-I stayed in my freelance writing career too long because of the guilt.
+Guilt kept me stuck in my freelance writing business too long.
 I told myself that I already had more than most people had, that it was selfish to want anything more.

 You know what?
-It was selfish NOT wanting anything more.
+It’s selfish NOT to want anything more.

-Because during those months that I forced myself to suck it up and be grateful for a job and life I didn’t want anymore, I was miserable… and I made everyone around me miserable.
+During those months that I forced myself to suck it up and be grateful for a business and life I didn’t want anymore, I was miserable… and I made everyone around me miserable.

-We act like there’s a limited amount of success, dream jobs, and wealth in the world.
+We act like there’s a limited amount of success, opportunities, and wealth in the world.
 As if pursuing your passion means that you’re taking that chance away from someone else.

 That’s a lie.